 The Sonder decision tightened the focus on three of the standard TOMS conditions:

-- The supplies must be bought in from third parties, not self-provided.
-And the operator must not have materially altered or further processed them before resale.
+3. The supplies must be bought in from third parties, not self-provided, and you must not have materially altered or further processed them before resale.

 The third condition is where Sonder fell over.
 The Upper Tribunal's analysis was that Sonder had not just on-sold a bought-in service; it had used the bought-in service as an input into a different supply.